-Looking for fun things to do in Astoria, Queens?
-The nabe is thriving and enhancing its charm with new, budget-friendly restaurants and cool bars as well as independent boutiques and record stores that make shopping small worth it.
-Ride the Queens-bound N/W train to discover hidden gems such as some of the best Jazz in NYC, as well as one of the best Greek restaurants in all of New York with delicious seafood.
+Looking for fun things to do in Astoria, just named one of the top 10 coolest neighborhoods in the world right now?
+Chock-full of cultural diversity, the home of actor Christopher Walken offers plenty of pride at its local businesses and eateries.
+The nabe thrives with budget-friendly restaurants, new tiki bars as well as independent boutiques and record stores that make shopping small worth it.
+Ride the Queens-bound N/W train to discover hidden gems such as some of the best jazz in NYC, as well as one of the best Greek restaurants in all of New York.

 RECOMMENDED: Full Astoria, Queens neighborhood guide